Kaizen86/Uni-Notes/Digital Signal Processing/Higher Order IIR Filtering.md

 	\fbox{2nd order} \rightarrow
 	\text{output}
 $$
-Recall that Butterworth filters have -3db at the critical frequency.
-To achieve a Butterworth response with 3dB of attenuation at the Critical Frequency, the overall gain also needs to be -3dB.
+Recall that Butterworth filters have -3 dB at the critical frequency.
+To achieve a Butterworth response with 3 dB of attenuation at the Critical Frequency, the overall gain also needs to be -3 dB.
 The 1st order stage already provides this.
-Therefore, the 2nd order stage just needs to 0dB at the critical frequency.
+Therefore, the 2nd order stage just needs to 0 dB at the critical frequency.
 $$
 \begin{gather}
 	\text{input} \rightarrow
-		\boxed{\text{-3dB at }f_c} \rightarrow
+		\boxed{-3\text{ dB at }f_c} \rightarrow
-		\boxed{\text{0dB at } f_c} \rightarrow
+		\boxed{0\text{ dB at } f_c} \rightarrow
 		\text{output} \\
 	\text{Total gain at the critical frequency is therefore:} \\
-	-3 + 0 = -3\text{dB}
+	-3 + 0 = -3\text{ dB}
 \end{gather}
 $$